Sagar-Adkhale/Blog-CMS/posts/going-around-nilgiris.md

 **Day 3**

 We were already in mindset that it would be long day, but it will be just more distance no other challenges like Route, bike, weather etc. We also tweaked our initial route which passed through some high gradient ascends and descends.
 So technically if one is fit enough, you will do just fine.
-Anyways there was something else in store.
-We had puncture in one bike around 11.30, unfortunately we could not fix it.
+But there was something else in store.
+We had puncture in one bike around 11.30, and we could not fix it.
 Therefore, to get that fixed we had to go to a bike shop which was on 5km mark of our initial route of climbs.
-All this consumed close to 1.5hr for us and the temperature has already touched 37-38 degrees.
+By now we had lost around 1.5 hr , the temperatures has risen and we were back on our initial route of ascends and descends.

-Now we were so stuck that we decided to ride till Palakkad which was 60-70km from that point and then only have lunch.
-We rode, struggled but managed to reach Palakkad in evening.
-Finally after having lunch between 5-6 pm, we started for coimbatore.
-We were already riding hard when we faced thunderstorms on way to coimbatore which made us to retreat at walyar.
-We almost called the day off and were thinking of other ideas, however we started tride again around 8.30 and reached coimbatore at 10pm.
+After cursing the circumstances for a while we both realised all we can do is ride our bike and so did we.
+Once you get in zone of 'just keep pedalling' things becomes easier.
+We reached palakkad at 5 pm and had lunch.
+Now coimbatore was just 45km away, the only minor challenge remaining will be to ride in dark after 7pm.
+Just to ensure we cover maximum distance before sunsets, I rode at 30-33kmph for next stop at walyar and Sharvanan followed as well.
+We could go fast because we had recovered by now and also it was highway.
+We did made to walyar before 7pm and were quite happy since the distance to coimbatore has come down to 25-27kms.
+At this point even if one rides slow one will reach the city in 2hrs.
+So we took a tea break, this was a mistake and we were about to realise it.
+All of sudden intense rain started, we are okay to ride in rain as it helps in recovering.
+But who thought there would be thunderstorms.
+Thunderstorms were so loud and scary that we both just went to Walyar station to enquire if we can get a train to coimbatore, but no luck.
+Finally at 8.30Pm when thunderstorms stopped and rains subsided we decided to ride .
+We ended the day/ with 190km of riding.
+And also concluded the tour successfully.

 ![](/images/uploads/day-3.png)